 Economics as a discipline is constantly evolving to help us understand how and why we allocated resources.
 It analyses important issues such as poverty, inflation, unemployment, taxes, pollution, crime, finance, inequality, international competition, consumer behaviour, world trade and economic growth.

-As a student in this program you will have options to study online, undertake an industry placement, study abroad with a focus on the European Union, and specialise in areas such as financial planning.
+As a student in this program you will have options to study online, undertake an industry placement or study abroad with a focus on the European Union.

 3 years full-time or 6 years part-time